Raymond Acevedo

-Ramón Enrique Acevedo Kerkadó (born December 21, 1971 in Bayamon, Puerto Rico) is a Puerto Rican pop music singer, actor, and visual artist who was a member of the Puerto Rican boy band Menudo.
-He now lives in New York.
+Ramón Enrique Acevedo Kerkadó (born December 21, 1971, in Bayamon, Puerto Rico) is a Puerto Rican pop singer, actor, and visual artist who was a member of the Puerto Rican boy band Menudo.

+Biography

 He was a soloist when in 1985, Acevedo joined Menudo after his second audition when he was 13 years old.
 (Ricky Martin is three days younger than Raymond Acevedo.)
 In a concert in Japan, when they believed they didn't need a security deal, they were surprised when they were overcome by fans.